kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

 A stereo image pair is used to obtain the necessary depth information for depth-aware deblurring.
 Stereo matching has a long tradition and many well working algorithms like semi-global block matching or graph-cut approaches were proposed.
 Using stereo images to obtain depth information thus is a appropriate decision.

 A hierarchical approach is used to make the PSF estimation robust for each depth level, even for depth levels with a small number of pixels.
 Thus a region tree is constructed to guide PSF estimation in small regions.
-This tree holds all depth layers as leafs and merges them to larger regions.
+This tree holds all depth layers (regions of nearly constant depth) as leafs and merges them to larger regions.
 This is feasible due to the fact that the PSF is similar for close by depth levels.
 PSFs are estimated from larger regions to smaller ones.
 Because PSF estimation can be still error prone the final PSF is selected from candidates containing parent PSF, estimated PSF and reliable sibbling PSF.

 In the end each depth layer is deconvolved with its PSF.
 This deblurred stereo image pair is used to refine the disparity estimation.
 Due to more accurate depth edges the PSF estimation is improved in a second run.
 This process is shown in figure :ref:`algo`.